 - Parts of a Flower

 I really wanted this binder to withstand a three-year old boy.
-Therefore, I decided to laminate each page and use velcro to attach the movable pieces.
+Therefore, I decided to laminate each page and use clear velcro to attach the movable pieces.
+(I used velcro tape for the larger pieces and used the velcro dots for the smaller pieces.)

 Once again, a little more work upfront, but well worth it.
 Assembly materials used: